uspki/policies/certificate-policy.md

 Administrators shall not issue certificates to Subscribers.

 The Officer shall be responsible for:

 - Approving and executing the issuance of the certificates where inspection of the validation information is required
 - Requesting, approving and executing the revocation of certificates
-- Performing internal self-audits at least every quarter in accordance with Section 8.7
+- Performing internal self-audits at least every quarter in accordance with section 8.7

 The Security trusted role shall be responsible for:

 - Reviewing, maintaining, and archiving audit logs
 - Overseeing internal compliance and self-audits to ensure that the CA is operating in accordance with its CPS